crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 If you experience issues, you may revert to the legacy, single threaded, scheduler using the `without_mt` compilation flag.

+The `preview_mt` compilation flag is still supported.
+Using the flag will revert to the legacy, multi threaded, preview scheduler.

+The `-Dpreview_mt -Dexecution_context` combo of flags is still supported, and won't revert to the legacy preview MT scheduler.

 > [!WARNING]
-> If you need the `without_mt` flag, and it's unrelated to the below breaking
-> change, then we consider this to be a bug in the Crystal runtime.
+> You are heavily encouraged to upgrade to execution contexts because we can't
+> guarantee legacy support will continue in upcoming releases.
 >
+> If you need the `without_mt` or `preview_mt` flag, and it's unrelated to the
+> below breaking changes, then we consider this to be a bug in the Crystal
+> runtime.
+>
-> Please report the issue!
+> Please report any issues!

-The `preview_mt` compilation flag is still supported for the time being.
-Using the flag will revert to the legacy, multi threaded, preview scheduler.
-You are heavily encouraged to upgrade to execution contexts because support will disappear at some point.

-> [!NOTE]
-> The `-Dpreview_mt -Dexecution_context` combo of flags is still supported, and
-> won't revert to the legacy preview MT scheduler.
+### 1. Fibers can switch threads (parallel contexts)

+**Unlike the previous models (single threaded and preview MT), the execution of Fibers can move to another thread at runtime.**

+Fibers spawned in a parallel context can be resumed by any thread in the context.
+Fibers can start on one system thread, wait on I/O or a channel, then be resumed by another thread in the context.
+This feature is known as work stealing, and allows to scale fibers across CPU cores.

-### 1. Schedulers switch threads on blocking syscalls
+### 2. Schedulers switch threads on blocking syscalls

 **Unlike the previous schedulers (single threaded and preview MT), the new schedulers can move to another thread at runtime.**

+A scheduler runs fibers sequentially on a single thread.
+The previous models kept schedulers tied to their thread, but with execution contexts schedulers can jump to another thread.

 This can happen for some specific syscalls, such as `getaddrinfo(3)` that can block the current thread and thus block the other fibers from progressing.
-The syscall will keep executing in the current thread, but the scheduler will be resumed on another thread, that will resumed another fiber; when the syscall returns, the blocked fiber will be enqueued back into its context.
+When that happens the scheduler can move to another thread to continue executing runnable fibers while the current thread is blocked on the syscall.
+When the syscall returns, the fiber is stopped and will eventually be resumed on the new thread.

-This applies to both the concurrent and parallel contexts, including the default context.
-It doesn't apply to the isolated context where blocking the thread is expected.
+This applies to both concurrent and parallel contexts, including the default context.
+It doesn't apply to the isolated context where blocking the thread is the expected behavior.

 We don't expect many applications to break, unless you rely on external C libraries that expect to keep running on the main thread, or heavily rely on thread locals.
 In that case, you may backup/restore thread local state, or consider isolated contexts.

-### 2. Execution contexts don't support the `spawn(same_thread: true)` argument
+### 3. Execution contexts don't support the `spawn(same_thread: true)` argument

 This is affecting the preview MT model.
 The argument is deprecated and the behavior depends on the execution context:

 The concurrent execution context skips `same_thread` argument (noop).

-The parallel schedulers skip the `same_thread: false` argument (noop), but don't support the `same_thread: true` argument by design and will raise an exception at runtime.
+The parallel execution context skips the `same_thread: false` argument (noop), but don't support the `same_thread: true` argument by design and will raise an exception at runtime because the feature can't be guaranteed.

-The default execution context is parallel, so `same_thread: true` will raise an exception at runtime.
+The default execution context is parallel, so `same_thread: true` will raise an exception at runtime, even if you never resize the context to opt in to MT, because the context might be resized in the future.

 The isolated context can't directly spawn fibers, but instead spawns into the default context or another specified context, so the behavior depends on the